 We have accessible toilets on the ground and first floor front of house and then other loos on each floor adjacent to our rehearsal spaces, meeting rooms and offices.

-We have a changing hoist available for use.
+We have a standing aid available for use.
 Sadly, due to space limitations and planning constraints it was not possible to build a Changing Places facility.
-However, we do have a hoist available in an adapted dressing room.
+However, we do have a Mackworth Essentials 180 standing aid available for customer use.
 Do ask a member of our Customer Experience team and they would be happy to help.
 Please allow time to move within the building to access this facility, especially at busy times.

 In addition, we have two accessible showers and further changing facilities and dressing rooms available backstage if needed.